 Photographers always find they return home with too many images to sort and foodies cannot stop raving about the flavours of Thailand’s aromatic regional cuisines – from classic street fare to international fine dining – long after they have left the kingdom.

-With an incredible wealth of variety and cultures on offer, it's no wonder that Thailand is Southeast Asia's most visited country.
+With an incredible wealth of variety and cultures on offer, it’s no wonder that Thailand is Southeast Asia’s most visited country.
+There are plenty of Thailand tour packages to choose from.
 The north is most famous for mountains covered in thick jungle, hill tribe villages and a distinct culture related to the former Lanna Kingdom that ruled here from the 13th to 18th centuries.
 The south attracts hordes of people to its sandy beaches, year-round seaside resorts and islands with limestone cliffs rising from its waters.
-In the middle of it all, central Thailand is where the vibrant capital Bangkok lies – the world's most visited city – and the Chao Praya River basin that forms Thailand's cultural, political and economic heartland.
+In the middle of it all, central Thailand is where the vibrant capital Bangkok lies – the world’s most visited city – and the Chao Praya River basin that forms Thailand’s cultural, political and economic heartland.

 Read on for more guidance on Thailand travel for the Over 40s.

 Thailand’s rich cultural heritage has been crafted over more than 700 years; a good place to start is the Unesco World Heritage site of Sukothai.
 Located in the lower part of northern Thailand and within easy reach from either Bangkok or Chiang Mai, the former capital of the 13th century kingdom of the same name, Sukothai is considered to be the first Thai or Siamese state.
 Nearly 200 ruins remain.